arcus/education_modules/git_setup_windows/git_setup_windows.md

 </div>

 You can change the way Git recognizes and encodes line endings using the `core.autocrlf` command to `git config`.
-The following settings are recommended:
+The following setting is recommended:

 ```bash
 $ git config --global core.autocrlf true